Let’s “86” mental health stigma.

 It’s a promise to work together to support our peers and reduce the stigma that surrounds mental health and related issues.
 Grief inspired the IGYB program after a sudden rash of suicides and overdoses in the restaurant industry hit Sacramento hard in late 2018 and early 2019.
 IGYB is converting grief and sadness into courage and optimism and we hope to see it spread from restaurant to restaurant, city to city and industry to industry.

-I Got Your Back is a statement that says it’s not okay to shrug off the warning signs.
+I Got Your Back is a statement that says although it’s ok not to be ok, it’s also not okay to shrug off the warning signs.

 “Restaurant work can be fast-paced, stressful and nocturnal.
 It requires thick skin and talent, not a college degree.
 It’s an industry where facial tattoos and criminal records don’t prohibit career advancement, and shifts that begin at 2 p.m. leave plenty of time to sleep off last night’s hangover.”